wso2-extensions/apim-handler-pingai/README.md

    ```

 5. Deploy the WSO2 API Manager and open the management console: https://localhost:9443/carbon.

+    Start the API Manager by going to <APIM_HOME>/bin using the command-line and executing wso2server.bat (for Windows) or wso2server.sh (for Linux.)
 6. Navigate to **Extensions** > **Configure** > **Lifecycles** and Click the *View/Edit* link corresponding to the
 *default API LifeCycle*.